Check how the changes in the new timetable will affect you.

 What do the changes mean for my journey?

 This page describes the most important changes, and you can click through to the changes per region.
 Note: this information is not yet complete!
-Our Travel Planner will offer the full timetable information starting at 12:00 on 14 October.
+However, our Travel Planner offers the full timetable information.
 So look for your new journey in the NS Travel Planner.
-Simply enter a date after 11 December.
 Remember to take weekdays and weekends into consideration.

-More trains will run from several stations throughout the country:
+More trains will run from a large number of stations:

 - The Intercity service between Almere and Schiphol will double from 2 to 4 Intercity trains per hour.